-Our audit procedures performed in respect of the above key audit matter included:
+We performed the following audit procedures in respect of the above key audit matter:

-- A. Obtained an understanding and assessed the accounting policies of revenue recognition. - B. Obtained an understanding and assessed the internal controls over revenue recognition, and tested the effectiveness of internal controls including the delivery process and the timing of revenue recognition. - C. Performed cut-off tests on sales revenue transactions that took place during a certain period before and after the balance sheet date to confirm whether revenue was recognised when risks and rewards of goods have been transferred and revenue was recognised and recorded in the proper period.
+- A. Obtained an understanding and assessed the accounting policies of revenue recognition. - B. Obtained an understanding and assessed the internal controls over revenue recognition, and tested the effectiveness of internal controls including the delivery process and the timing of revenue recognition. - C. Performed cut-off tests on sales revenue transactions that took place during a certain period before and after the balance sheet date to confirm whether revenue was recognized when risks and rewards of goods have been transferred and revenue was recognized and recorded in the proper period.